inferno986return/python-pcep/Module2.md

 Hello World
 ```

-The comma will add a space between the variables and keep them on one line as the newline `\n` is at the end of the `print()` statement, at least by default.
+The comma will add a space between the variables and keep them on one line as the newline `\n` is at the end of the `print()` function, at least by default.
 Let's try outputting `"Hello"` and `"World"` over separate lines, but using only one `print()` function:

 ```
 print("Hello\nWorld")